garethjmsaunders/digital-code-style-guide/htaccess.md

 # @owner       Name, School or unit <email@st-andrews.ac.uk>
 ```

-In the case of .htaccess files that only offer password protection, you MAY omit the file title in favour of a sub-section (see example 9.2, below)
+In the case of .htaccess files that offer password-protection only, you MAY omit the file title in favour of a sub-section (see example 9.2, below)

 #### 6.3.2 Section and sub-section titles